 Jamie Carragher accuses Nottingham Forest of lacking ‘class’ over PGMOL outburst

-Television pundit Jamie Carragher has accused Nottingham Forest of lacking “class” after launching a social media broadside following a controversial Premier League defeat at Everton.
+Former Liverpool defender Jamie Carragher has accused Nottingham Forest of lacking “class” after the club launched a social media broadside following Sunday’s controversial Premier League defeat at Everton.

-Relegation-threatened Forest were aggrieved not to be awarded three penalties – all against former England defender Ashley Young – as they lost 2-0 at Goodison Park, and later took aim at referees’ body Professional Game Match Officials Limited (PGMOL).
+Relegation-threatened Forest were aggrieved not to be awarded three penalties – all against ex-England defender Ashley Young – as they lost 2-0 at Goodison Park, and later took aim at referees’ body Professional Game Match Officials Limited.

-The club described the decisions as “extremely poor” and implied that VAR official Stuart Attwell was a Luton fan – the Hatters are also engaged in a survival fight in a post on its official X, formerly Twitter, account.
+The club described the decisions as “extremely poor” and implied that VAR official Stuart Attwell was a Luton fan – the Hatters are also engaged in a survival fight – in a post on X shortly after the full-time whistle.

+Responding to the post, Sky Sports pundit Carragher said: “It tells you where we are with the Premier League now and the clubs.

 “I get the frustration, but that, what I’ve just read there on social media, that’s like a fan in a pub.
 That is embarrassing from Nottingham Forest.
 I get the frustration.